Sign in

 We’ve gone and bloody done it again.
-After a stellar vintage, Bloody Pinot Noir Gin is back for 2024.
+After a stellar vintage, Bloody Pinot Noir Gin is back.
 Made by following the exact same process as its Shiraz sibling, this gin is lighter & softer, with a more pronounced gin and red fruit character that dances across the palate.
 Sip it straight up, then add some ice, soda and a slice of lemon for a perfect bloody drink.

 In hindsight, we were lucky it was Shiraz and not Pinot Noir that Cam came across on that fateful day back in 2015 when the idea of Bloody Shiraz Gin was born.
 Shiraz is a resilient workhorse that could withstand Cam’s initial trials and testing in a way that the precious and precocious Pinot Noir probably couldn’t.